galaxyproject/training-material/topics/proteomics/tutorials/mass-spectrometry-imaging-loading-exploring-data/tutorial.md

 >    - *"Column with name of m/z values"*: `Column: 2`
 >    - *"Tabular file contains a header line"*: `Yes`
 >    - *"Plot fold change of two m/z"*: `Insert Plot fold change of two m/z`
->    - *"M/z 1"*: `1224.63` (digested Bombesin)
+>    - *"M/z 1"*: `1224.63` (digested *Bombesin*)
->    - *"M/z 2"*: `1619.89` (full length Bombesin)
+>    - *"M/z 2"*: `1619.89` (full length *Bombesin*)
->    - Press **Execute**
 {: .hands_on}

 Open the pdf by clicking on the eye icon (view data) and answer the following questions according to the table on the first page.

->    > ### {% icon question %} Questions
+> ### {% icon question %} Questions
+>
+> 1. How many m/z features does the dataset contain?
+> 2. Are the spectra in profile mode or centroided?
+> 3. What is the median number of peaks per spectrum and how can this number be interpreted?
+> 4. How many of the provided Calibrants were valid?
+>
->    >
+> > ### {% icon solution %} Solution
 > > 1.
-How many m/z features does the dataset contain?
+9013
 > > 2.
-Are the spectra in profile mode or centroided?
->    > 3.
-What is the median number of peaks per spectrum and how can this number be interpreted?
->    > 4.
-How many of the provided Calibrants were valid?
->    >
->    > > ### {% icon solution %} Solution
->    > > 1.
-9013
->    > > 2.
 Centroided = FALSE means that the data were read in profile mode.
 The user has to define in every tool if the input data is in profile or centroided mode.
 The Centroid value reported here corresponds to the choice the user has made in the tool and not by automatic recognition.
->    > > 3.
+> > 3.
 Median # peaks per spectrum: 4158.
 The quality report tool consideres intensities > 0 as peaks.
 Before peak picking this means that also noise with small intensities is counted as peak, therefore the number 4158 is not as astonighing anymore and will probably decrease dramatically after peak picking.
 So far nearly every second m/z value has an intensity > 0 (4158 peaks /9013 m/z values).
->    > > 4.
+> > 4.
 3 Calibrants out of the 4 Calibrants in the tabular files were valid.
 As we cut the m/z axis for this tutorial, ACTH is outside the m/z range that we kept (1220 - 1625).
->    > {: .solution }
+> {: .solution }
->    {: .question}
+{: .question}

 The pdf report continous with plots that show the pixel of the sample in an x-y-coordinate grid.
 As in each pixel one spectrum is acquired, different properties of the mass spectra can be visualized in the pixel image.
 The help section of the quality report tool describes each plot of the pdf report, the tutorial here will discuss only some plots in more detail.

 #### Fold change plots

 On page 4 and 5 there are the fold change plot that can be used to estimate the efficiency of the tryptic digestion.
-The first plot shows the average mass spectra for the digested and the undigested Bombesin peptide.
+The first plot shows the average mass spectra for the digested and the undigested *Bombesin* peptide.
 The blue lines indicate the provided ppm range and the provided m/z value.
-The spectrum of the digested peptide probably overlaps with another peptide pattern, while the monoisotopic peak of the Bombesin peptide is clear.
-The average intensity of the full length Bombesin peptide is higher than the one of the digested peptide.
+The spectrum of the digested peptide probably overlaps with another peptide pattern, while the monoisotopic peak of the *Bombesin* peptide is clear.
+The average intensity of the full length *Bombesin* peptide is higher than the one of the digested peptide.
 The average intensity is not helpful here, because we only spotted one drop next to the tissue and the intensity fold change in those pixels is important.
 The previous spectra plot is useful to control the chosen m/z value and ppm range.
 To obtain the local fold change in each spectrum the intensities in the m/z ranges of both peptides are averaged, the intensity of the first m/z is divided by the intensity of the second m/z and log2 transformed to obtain the log2 fold change.
 This value is plotted for each spectrum (pixel) and then it is obvious that many spectra in the upper left corner have a log2 fold change > 0.
-The drop contains also spectra with a log2 fold change smaller 0 but larger than -5, what indicates that in these spectra less than half of the Bombesin was digested.
-With the used amounts of spotted Bombesin and sprayed trypsin the log2 fold changes indicate sufficient (but not ideal) digestion.
+The drop contains also spectra with a log2 fold change smaller 0 but larger than -5, what indicates that in these spectra less than half of the *Bombesin* was digested.
+With the used amounts of spotted *Bombesin* and sprayed *trypsin* the log2 fold changes indicate sufficient (but not ideal) digestion.

 ![Fold Change](../../images/MSI1_foldchange.png "Avererage mass spectra and log2 fold change for Bombesin and its digested peptide")

 #### Calibrant heatmaps

 Starting from page 6 for each calibrant an intensity heatmap is plotted.
 The colour code shows the intensity of the m/z value that is closet to the input m/z value and within the given ppm range.
 The input m/z value and its name are printed on top of the image, the m/z number in the image shows the closest m/z value, so the m/z value which intensites are plotted in the heatmap.
-Low Angiotensin intensities occur at the boarder of the Bombesin spot and at the kidney boarder and on some spots in the kidney.
-In general calibrant intensities are higher in the matrix background than on the tissue due to ion suppression effects.
-Substance P shows also ion suppression in the Bombesin spot.
+Low *Angiotensin* intensities occur at the boarder of the *Bombesin* spot and at the kidney boarder and on some spots in the kidney.
+In general calibrant intensities are higher in the matrix background than on the tissue due to ion suppression effects. *Substance P* shows also ion suppression in the *Bombesin* spot.
 The heatmap shows no intensity gradient what indicates that spraying of calibrants and matrix was homogeneous.

 ![Angiotensin heatmap](../../images/MSI1_angiotensin_image.png "Intensity heatmap of Angiotensin I")

->    > ### {% icon tip %} Tip: Plotting heatmaps
+> ### {% icon tip %} Tip: Plotting heatmaps
->    > * The **MSI mz images** {% icon tool %} tool allows to generate heatmaps with options such as contrast enhancement and smoothing functions.
+> * The **MSI mz images** {% icon tool %} tool allows to generate heatmaps with options such as contrast enhancement and smoothing functions.
->    {: .tip}
+{: .tip}

 #### Number of peaks and TIC images